St John’s College has a large community of Geography students.

 UCAS Code: L700

-Those invited for interview will have two interviews: one with the Tutor for the subject application and one with the Director of Studies in Geography.
-The aim of these interviews, each of which lasts for no more than 30 minutes, is to find out from you at first hand about your motivation and aptitude for the course you have chosen.
+Those invited for interview will usually have one interview with Director of Studies and a Teaching Fellow in Geography.
+The aim of the interview, which lasts for no more than 40 minutes, is to find out from you at first-hand about your motivation and aptitude for the course you have chosen.
 We conduct our interviews in a friendly and informal manner, and you should not feel daunted by the prospect of them.
-Although we will naturally want to discuss some technical and subject-related questions with you, no special preparation is necessary or indeed desirable.
+The interview will be subject focused and cover some technical and subject-related questions.
+No special preparation is necessary or indeed desirable.

-We also typically ask students to develop ideas or interests they discuss in their Personal Statements, again from a geographical perspective.
-Each interview is therefore unique; we have no set of questions we specifically ask, other than the areas above.
 We are looking for a wide but informed interest in geographical and other issues, and an awareness of the possibly unique perspective that a geographer can bring.
-Subjects within the broad geographical canon still excite us; we expect you to show a similar interest and passion
+Subjects within the broad geographical canon still excite us; we expect you to show a similar interest and passion.

 A copy of Cambridge Geography, which describes the University Department, its staff, facilities and lecture courses, can be obtained from the Secretary of the Undergraduate School, Department of Geography, Downing Place, Cambridge, CB2 3EN; or you can visit their website.